Ueno Area

 MAP

-Outside Ueno Park, there’s one shopping experience I do make a special trip all the way to Ueno for, and it’s NOT THIS:
+Outside Ueno Park, there’s one shopping experience I do make a special trip all the way to Ueno for, but it’s not this:

 But you should visit Ueno for this toy store.
-Since the renovated Kiddyland in Harajuku has sadly become filled with international brand goods (I can get Snoopy and Barbie back home, thanks), Yamashiro-ya is my go-to emporium for only-in-Japan toystuffs.
+Since the renovated Kiddyland in Harajuku became filled with international brand goods (I can get Snoopy and Barbie back home, thanks), Yamashiro-ya is my go-to emporium for only-in-Japan toystuffs.

 Transformer toys that turn into bullet trains…